 Have you ever felt that whatever hard you try, you can’t get closer to your personal goals?
 Have you ever longed for a motivational boost while performing a routine task?
 For inspiration and support from your friends?

 Even if you have a (generally) creative job, parts of it can be snooze-inspiring.
-Here are a few ways to turn even the most boring things in your life into a game.
+However, the gamifying life goals approach can give you a few ways to turn even the most boring things in your life into a game.

 Gamify your life without special apps

 Whenever you tick an item off a checklist, your brain gets a dose of dopamine.
 To get more of this mechanism, indulge yourself with custom rewards for fulfilling one or several tasks.
-For instance, reward yourself with an additional break, a walk or a movie after performing five routine tasks on your to-do list.
+For instance, reward yourself with an additional break, a walk or a movie after performing five routine tasks on your gamified to do list.